Table of Contents

 In some cases, property provided to employees may be used partly for business and partly for personal purposes, such as automobiles.
 In that case, the value of the personal use of such property is taxable compensation, and the value of the use for business purposes properly accounted for is a working condition fringe benefit.
 Cell phones provided to employees primarily for business purposes (other than compensation) are a working condition fringe benefit; in such case, the employee's personal use is a de minimis fringe.
 See Notice 2011-72, 2011-38 I.R.B.
 407. See Pub.
 587, Business Use of Your Home, for special rules regarding deductibility of home expenses for business use.

 An accountable plan is a reimbursement or other expense allowance arrangement that meets each of the following rules.

 The expenses covered under the plan must be reasonable employee business expenses that are deductible under section 162 or other provisions of the Code.

 The employee must adequately account to the employer for the expenses within a reasonable period of time.

 The employee must return any excess allowance or reimbursement within a reasonable period of time.
 See Regulations section 1.62-2 and Pub.
 535, Business Expenses, for explanations of accountable plans.

-The method by which benefits under an accountable plan are provided (whether reimbursement, cash advances with follow-up accounting, or charge by the employee on company credit card) is not material.
-Payments that do not qualify under the accountable plan rules, such as payments for which the employee did not adequately account to the organization, or allowances that were more than the payee spent on serving the organization, are compensation.
+The method by which benefits under an accountable plan are provided (whether reimbursement, cash advances with follow-up accounting, or charge by the employee on company credit card) isn't material.
+Payments that don't qualify under the accountable plan rules, such as payments for which the employee didn't adequately account to the organization, or allowances that were more than the payee spent on serving the organization, are compensation.

 Directors and trustees are treated as employees for purposes of the working condition fringe provisions of section 132.
 Therefore, treat cash payments to directors or trustees made under circumstances substantially identical to the accountable plan provisions as a section 132 working condition fringe.